We’re in need of students like you to help us tell stories about the Hudson River and its tributaries!

 Step 3: Return signed parental consent forms.

-Make sure you return your signed parental/guardian consent form to your team advisor as soon as possible (it is due back to us by April 30th).
+Make sure you return your signed parental/guardian consent form to your team advisor as soon as possible (it is due back to the Cary Institute by May 18th).

 Step 4: Get to work!